Upload to an Ftp Server

 Currently we only support

-In addition to publishing the entire project you can also quickly update an indidual topic by using the icon in the topic editor which opens this same dialog in single file upload mode.
+In addition to publishing the entire project you can also quickly update an individual topic by using the icon in the topic editor which opens this same dialog in single file upload mode.

 Ftp Publish Settings